Population Institute: Background

 Dr. Feeney conceived of the GPSO idea in 2008 and organized and managed the first Global Population Speak Out in February 2009.
 He subsequently arranged for the GPSO franchise, and future GPSO activities, to be managed by the Population Institute, Washington D.C.

 GPSO 2009

-After the letter had been signed by 32 persons, GPSO started as a project in the World Wide Web on September 2008.
+After the letter had been signed by 32 persons, GPSO started as a project in the World Wide Web in September 2008.
 In October the journal Science wrote:

 "At a time when some developed nations are paying citizens to bolster flagging birth-rates (Science, 30 June 2006, p.
 1894), a grass-roots group of scientists and environmentalists is calling for a new push to limit human numbers".

 GPSO is being supported by the World Union for Protection of Life (WUPL), which was founded in Luxembourg 1964.